justingolden21/pokemon-types/README.md

 Localhost: `npm run localhost`

-*to host on locahost and open chrome to localhost:8000*
+*to host on locahost and open chrome to localhost:8000, requires python*

 Local Dev: `npm run local-dev`